OrbitalOwen/slack-spotify-queue/Readme.md

 -   Unless, `SPOTIFY_ACCESS_TOKEN` and `SPOTIFY_REFRESH_TOKEN` are manually set in `config.json`, a web browser window will open asking you to authenticate with Spotify.
 Once authenticated these values will be automatically written to `config.json`.
 -   Invite the bot to the channel they will broadcast from (if applicable) and DM commands to the bot (use `help` for more info)

+## Running as a background process

+You may wish to run this app as a daemon process.
+The easiest way to do this is using `pm2` and running `pm2 start node -- index.js`.

 ## Caveats

 -   This was developed for internal use.
 It is still in development and not stable.
 Whilst this is the case, it's not suitable for use.